 - Digging the hole.
 A hole should be dug as soon before planting as possible.
 It should be no more than 50cm deep and just wide enough to accommodate the roots without bending them.
 It can be dug mechanically but back-filling should be done by hand.
 The removed soil should be put in separate piles: one for the turf, one for the topsoil and one for any subsoil.
 Removing large stones and breaking up the bottom and sides of the hole will allow better drainage and root penetration.

 - Staking the hole.
 A stake should be driven into the bottom of the hole before planting so that the tree's roots can be arranged around it.
 This will protect the root collar and graft union until the root system becomes established.
-The stake should be on the upwind side of the tree and extend 30cm above the ground level and allow for the stem of the tree to be about 10-15cm away from it.
+The stake should be on the upwind side of the tree and extend at least 30cm above the ground level and allow for the stem of the tree to be about 10-15cm away from it.

 - Priming the hole.
 Some topsoil should be placed in the bottom of the hole to bed the roots on.
 Organic matter and fertilisers should not be added as these can damage soil structure, create drainage sumps, discourage the roots from spreading and impede relationships with beneficial mycorrhizal fungi in the soil.